“Instant Pot Beef Stew is so tender, rich and savory. It tastes like it’s been simmering all day long!”

 - Brown the meat on all sides.
 Press CANCEL button to turn off SAUTE function.

-- Place the remainder of the ingredients, except the flour, into the Instant Pot and give it a good stir.
+- Place the remainder of the ingredients, except the cornstarch, into the Instant Pot and give it a good stir.

 - Make sure the vent is in the sealed position and press the STEW button.
 It should say 35 minutes, NORMAL, adjust the time if necessary to 35 minutes.